krsoninikhil/phil-opp-rust-os/notes.md

 - Each 8 bytes entry contains 52 bit physical address and rest are used for flags in which seome are allowed to be used by OS.
 - `CR3` register contains address of top level table.
-And index of Page table to look for is derived from vertual address itself.
+And index of Page table to look for is derived from virtual address itself.
 First 12 bits (0-11) represent offset in the final page, next 36 bits (12-47) are 9 bit table index for level 1 to level 4.
 Bits 48-64 are discarded.
 So only 64 bit system actually uses only 48 bits for